-Understanding who qualifies for TANF is critical before going through the Temporary Assistance for Needy Families (TANF) application process.
-Before you can determine your TANF eligibility as a senior, you must first know about certain requirements for TANF.
-For example, you must understand what are the income limits for TANF in addition to the household, residency and citizenship requirements necessary for receiving benefits with the TANF program.
-It is also important to understand who is not eligible for benefits in order to make an informed decision regarding whether you will apply for TANF in your state.
-Learn more about who qualifies for TANF benefits by reviewing the sections below.
+Before going through the Temporary Assistance for Needy Families (TANF) application process, make sure you understand who can qualify for TANF.
+Before you can determine your TANF eligibility as a senior, you must first know about the specific requirements for TANF.
+For example, you need to know what are the income limits for TANF as well as the household, residency and citizenship requirements necessary for getting benefits with the TANF program.
+You also have to understand who is not eligible for benefits so as to make an informed decision about applying for TANF in your state or not.
+Learn more about who qualifies for TANF benefits below.

-Seniors who qualify for TANF must be responsible for a child younger than 18 years of age, or dependents younger than 19 years of age if the child is a full-time student.
-In order to be a household who qualifies for TANF, the child or children must be living in the household with the applicant, and the applicant must be one of the following relatives to the children: father, mother, sister, brother, grandfather, grandmother, uncle, aunt, nephew, niece, first cousin, stepfather, stepmother, stepsister or stepbrother.
-It is not necessary to have legal custody of the children, as the applicant must simply prove that the children are living with him or her.
-It is very important to become well informed on what types of households qualify for TANF assistance before applying.
+Seniors who qualify for TANF have to be responsible for a child under 18 years of age, or dependents and full-time students younger than 19 years of age.
+To qualify for TANF as a household, the child or children have to be living in the household with you, and you must be either the father, mother, sister, brother, grandfather, grandmother, uncle, aunt, nephew, niece, first cousin, stepfather, stepmother, stepsister or stepbrother to the children.
+You do not need to have legal custody of the children, you only have to prove that the children are living with you.
+It is very important to be well informed on the types of households qualify for TANF assistance before applying.

-One of the other TANF requirements is that the household must have an income that is below certain allowable limits.
-The income limits for TANF vary based on the number of people in the household.
+One of the other TANF requirements is that the household has an income that is below certain limits.
+The income limits for TANF vary depending on the number of people in the household.
 Most applicants that are found eligible for TANF are either unemployed or about to become unemployed.
-In addition to the income requirements for TANF eligibility, certain resources are counted based on their value.
-A few of the resources that are counted in determining whether the family qualifies include funds in checking and savings accounts, stocks, bonds or mutual funds and vehicle equity.
-If the value of the resources exceeds the specified allowable amount it will result in the household being disqualified from receiving the benefits.
-Seniors who are denied TANF eligibility can complete a TANF benefits appeals process if they feel that the ruling was incorrect, if necessary.
+Apart from the income requirements for TANF eligibility, the state office will also consider certain resources based on their value.
+Some of the resources that are considered when determining if the family qualifies include funds in checking and savings accounts, stocks, bonds or mutual funds and vehicle equity.
+If the value of the resources exceeds the amount allowed by TANF guidelines, the household will be disqualified and will not be getting the benefits.
+Seniors who are denied TANF eligibility can complete a TANF benefits appeals process if they feel that the ruling was incorrect.

-Seniors who qualify for TANF benefits often do not have to meet the same work requirements as able-bodied adults younger than 60 or 65.
-To meet TANF requirements, most households that are receiving cash assistance from TANF must typically work or participate in work-related activities for a certain number of hours per week.
-However, most states provide exceptions to senior recipients older than 60 or 65 years of age.
-In addition, exceptions are also provided to applicants who are caring for an ill or incapacitated individual.
-To learn how to discover the work requirements for receiving TANF in your state, download our guide.
+Seniors who qualify for TANF benefits generally do not have to meet the same work requirements as adults younger than 60 or 65.
+To meet TANF requirements, most households that are getting assistance from TANF need to work or take part in work-related activities for a certain number of hours per week.
+However, most states have exceptions for seniors older than 60 or 65 years of age.
+Exceptions are also available for applicants who care for an ill or disabled person.
+To learn about the work requirements for getting TANF, download our guide.

-- Children of school age must be up-to-date with immunizations
+- Children of school age must be up-to-date with their vaccines

-- Children between the ages of six and 18 must attend school with satisfactory attendance and caretakers may be required to participate in school conferences
+- Children between the ages of six and 18 have to go to school and caretakers may have to participate in school conferences

-- All members of the household must apply for a Social Security Number if they do not already have one
+- All members of the household have to apply for a Social Security Number if they do not already have one

 - Applicants must report all income including retirement checks and other types of benefits

-In order to meet TANF requirements and qualify for benefits, the applicant must be a U.S. citizen, national, legal immigrant or lawful permanent resident.
-Other petitioners who qualify for TANF may include non-citizens if they are refugees or asylees from certain countries.
-In addition, most states require that the applicant prove their state residency or intention to live and work in that state on a long-term basis.
-For more information on eligibility requirements, download our informative guide.
+To meet TANF requirements and qualify for benefits, you have to be a U.S. citizen, national, legal immigrant or lawful permanent resident.
+However, you may be able to qualify for TANF if you are a non-citizen as long as you are a refugee or asylee from certain countries.
+Most states also require that the applicant prove their state residency or intention to live and work in that state on a long-term basis.
+For more information on requirements, download our informative guide.

-Another TANF requirement is that benefits are not made available to households where the minor children are absent from the home for longer than 90 consecutive days.
-TANF eligibility will also be withheld from households that do not disclose the 90-day absence to the state.
-Additionally, those who do not qualify for TANF are families with a specified caretaker relative who does not establish paternity or obtain child support if deemed necessary.
-Applicants receiving Supplemental Security Income (SSI), and minor children receiving Foster Care Payments are also not eligible.
-Other individuals who may not be ineligible for TANF benefits include:
+If children are absent from home for longer than 90 consecutive days, their households cannot apply for TANF.
+Households that do not disclose the 90-day absence to the state will not get the benefits either.
+Families with a specified caretaker relative who does not have paternity or get child support when necessary may also not qualify for TANF.
+Neither will any applicant that gets Supplemental Security Income (SSI) or Foster Care Payments for minor children.
+Other individuals who may not qualify for TANF benefits include:

 - Fugitive felons, parole violators and those convicted of a felony involving substance abuse.

-- Individuals who have lied on their application in order to receive more benefits, or petitioners who misrepresented their residence to gain assistance in more than one state.
+- People who lied on their application to get more benefits or who misrepresented their residence to get assistance in more than one state.

-- Families who have already received their maximum amount of TANF cash assistance, unless they have been granted an extension by the state.
+- Families who have already received their maximum amount of TANF assistance (unless they got an extension by the state).

 - Illegal or undocumented immigrants.

-Seniors who wish to meet TANF requirements must make sure to meet federal standards in addition to the conditions established by their state.
-TANF eligibility requirements can vary slightly between states, so it is important that senior applicants understand requirements before completing the TANF application process.
+Seniors who want to meet TANF requirements need to make sure they meet federal standards apart from the state conditions.
+TANF eligibility requirements can vary slightly from state to state, so make sure you understand the requirements before completing your TANF application process.